CireWire/CireWire/README.md

 - 👋 Hi, I’m @CireWire
-- 👀 I’m interested in machine learning, AI, data analyzing, gamedev, and coding in Python/C#.
+- 👀 I’m interested in machine learning, AI, data analyzing, gamedev, and coding.
+- Currently coding with Python, C#, React, and Flutter
 - 🌱 I’m currently learning on how you pull off that shirt, I love it!
 - 💞️ I’m looking to collaborate on any fun project that I can learn from!
 - You can email me below for freelance data science/analysis work